MilimaBwana/Intel-Image-Classification/README.md

 you need the dataset on your Google Drive.
-If you have the dataset on your local computer and a machine learning capable GPU, you can change the variables train_directory and test_directory to the corresponding directories and then execute the notebook.
+If you have the dataset on your local computer and a machine learning capable GPU, you can change the variables train_directory and test_directory to the corresponding directories on your local drive and then execute the notebook.
 The data record should be in the preconstructed folder structure.
 The validation set is a subset (default: 25 percent) of the train set.